interacto/angular-session/experiment.md

 - you have a delay for each exercise (written in each exercise).<br/>
 Do not forgot to commit files even if the delay expired.<br/>
-You can switch to the next exercise before the delay, but notify the instructor.
+You can switch to the next exercise before the delay, but notify the supervisor.

 - At the end of the session, delete the folder `node_modules`,  put a zipped file of the project folder on moodle: https://moodleng.insa-rennes.fr/mod/assign/view.php?id=18007 <br/>
 Make sure the archive contains the hidden folder `.git`.

-- You can ask the instructor for clarifications
+- You can ask the supervisor for clarifications